ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * Ports & Adapters has only two layers: the inside (the app), and the outside (everything else)
 * Ports & Adapters requires that you organize the external actors so they connect to specific ports
 * A layered architecture has you separate code by concerns and arrange them from “higher” and “lower,” such that higher-level items call or have a dependency upon lower-level ones.More abstract concerns are placed higher in the architecture, while hardware and drivers sit on the bottom while policy-oriented items rise to the top

+### How this relare to DDD?

+* They work really well together.
+Consider Ports & Adapters (P&A) as an architectural precursor of DDD
+* Can a bounded context (BC) have ports?
+Yes
+* Are all BC implementations of the P&A pattern?
+No
+* Are Anti-Corruption Layers (ACLs) the adapters of P&A?
+If a BC does not have ports around it, with their proper tests, then that BC doesn't capture a system boundary as is needed for P&A
+* ACL from DDD is a broader concept than the adapter from P&A

+### Is CQRS an example of Ports & Adapters?

+* CQRS might be implemented using the P&A. Nevertheless, CQRS itself is not inherently an example of P&A

 ## Summary